symfony/symfony-docs/reference/events.rst

 **Event Class**: :class:`Symfony\\Component\\HttpKernel\\Event\\FinishRequestEvent`

 This event is dispatched after the ``kernel.response`` event.
-It's useful to reset the global state of the application (for example, the translator listener resets the translator's locale to the one of the parent request)::
+It is useful to reset the global state of the application (for example, the translator listener resets the translator's locale to the one of the parent request)::